wix-incubator/remx/README.md

 ### Remx is opinionated state-management library for React apps.

-* Remx takes the redux (flux) architecture and enforces it through a short, simple, clean and strict API:
+* Remx takes the redux (flux) architecture and enforces it using a small, simple, clean, and strict API:
   * `state`
   * `setters`
   * `getters`